 Every gift you give to the Camrose Association for Community Living helps transform the life of an individual; helping the people we serve to develop skills, build quality of life and become fully accepted, participating community members.

 CAFCL office is open to the public.
-When you visit you will be asked to follow a screening process and adhere to Alberta Health Services recommendations.
+When you visit you will be asked to follow a screening process, wear a mask and adhere to Alberta Health Services recommendations.
 We also have a secure mailbox located outside the front door.
 If you want you can call ahead and speak to reception and they can meet you outside the front door if that works better for you!